Rights of Older People

 Responding to Elder Abuse

-The Tasmanian Elder Abuse Helpline is a statewide service funded by the Department of Premier and Cabinet and operated by Advocacy Tasmania.
+The Tasmanian Elder Abuse Helpline is a statewide service funded by the Tasmanian Government and operated by Advocacy Tasmania.
 It’s the first point of call for anyone seeking confidential, free advice and referral for a situation or suspected situation of elder abuse.

 Information can be provided on actions that older people can take to help prevent the occurrence of elder abuse.